robodhhb/Gestur3Bot/20_Neural network training on PC/_readme.txt

 3. Library "TensorFlow" (1.8.0 or higher)
    Installation with a command promot: pip3 install --upgrade tensorflow
-   This project is successfully tested with TensorFlow Version 1.12.0
+   This project is successfully tested with TensorFlow Version 1.15.0 For TensorFlow 2.X use train_NN_tfkeras_optTF2.py The next step can then be ommitted.

 4. Library KERAS (2.1.3 or higher)
    pip3 install keras